-In order to formalize the telegrapher's equations (Equations (5)-(8)) and their matrix-based representations (Equations (9) and (10)), we first model voltages and currents in HOL Light.
-Furthermore, we model the distributed inductance and a mutual inductance as well as distributed capacitance and a mutual capacitance using the feature of type abbreviation as follows:
+In order to formalize the telegrapher's equations (Eqs.
+(5)-(8)) and their matrixbased representations (Eqs.
+(9) and (10)), we first model voltages and currents in HOL Light.
+Furthermore, we model the distributed and mutual inductance as well as the distributed and mutual capacitance using the feature of type abbreviation as follows: